justinmeiners/efficient-programming-with-components/04_instrumented.md

 In general, I *use any language feature when appropriate*.
 Paul and I even use `goto` and we're not ashamed.
 There is a famous statement attributed to Ken Thompson that the fastest way of going from one place in the program to another is by using the `goto` statement, and it is so.
-If you implement things like called state machines it's a wonderful technique, because you have transitions.
+If you implement things like state machines it's a wonderful technique, because you have transitions.
 You go from this state to that state.
 You could write a loop with some conditional.